-As we stated above, high key lighting is bright, upbeat, and full lighting.
+As stated above, high-key lighting is bright, upbeat, and full.
 It eliminates as much contrast as possible, minimizes shadows, and ensures that no aspect of your shot is underexposed.

 The term ‘high key’ refers to the main light used in a lighting setup, commonly referred to as the ‘key light.’
 In high-key lighting, this light is far more powerful than the rest.
-There are fewer shadows present because of this, and the subject is evenly and well lit.
+Because of this, fewer shadows are present, and the subject is evenly and well-lit.

 There are plenty of benefits to this.
 For one, most of your shots will be exposed as opposed to darker, more dramatic, low-key lighting situations.
-In fact, the origin of high key lighting was due to technological limitations with older cameras.
+The origin of high key lighting was due to technological limitations with older cameras.

-Nowadays, high key lighting is a common stylistic choice.
+Nowadays, high-key lighting is a common stylistic choice.
 Illuminating all of your subjects and exposing the full frame gives an air of comfort.
-No dark shadows lurk in the background, and generally, brighter and less harsh images are more happy and comforting.
+No dark shadows lurk in the background; generally, brighter and less harsh images are more happy and comforting.

 When And Where To Use It?

-The primary benefit of high key lighting is conveying a sense of comfort and a known space.
-Understanding the impact this has will help inform your decision of whether or not to use it.
+The primary benefit of high-key lighting is conveying a sense of comfort and a known space.
+Understanding this impact will help inform your decision of whether or not to use it.

-Many beginner filmmakers believe they have to use high key, three-point lighting on every set.
-Three-point lighting refers to having a key light, fill light and backlight, and while this ensures you will have a properly exposed image, it fails to acknowledge the tone of a scene.
+Many beginner filmmakers believe they must use high-key, three-point lighting on every set.
+Three-point lighting refers to having a key light, fill light, and backlight, and while this ensures you will have a properly exposed image, it fails to acknowledge the tone of a scene.

-Just as much as the set and cinematography inform the story being told, so does lighting.
-Therefore, in lighthearted, comedic, or comforting settings, high-key lighting is your best bet.
-If you’re filming a commercial, high key lighting also is a great choice because it will make the product and setting appear more familiar.
+Just as much as the set and cinematography inform the story, so does the lighting.
+Therefore, high-key lighting is your best bet in lighthearted, comedic, or comforting settings.
+If you’re filming a commercial, high-key lighting also is a great choice because it will make the product and setting appear more familiar.

-Other common applications of high key lighting include YouTube videos.
-In fact, the ring lights that are so common among YouTubers and influencers function as a key light to illuminate their entire face evenly.
+Other common applications of high-key lighting include YouTube videos.
+The ring lights that are so common among YouTubers and influencers function as a key light to illuminate their entire face evenly.
 They match their lighting to their videos’ tone, be it comedy, vlogs, commentary, or make up.

-Remember that it is essential to match your lighting to your scene and that none of these suggestions are rules.
-If you’re filming a comedic scene at night or somewhere where a strong key light wouldn’t make sense, you will have to find a happy medium.
+Remember that matching your lighting to your scene is essential and that none of these suggestions are rules.
+You must find a happy medium if you’re filming a comedic scene at night or somewhere where a strong key light wouldn’t make sense.

 How To Create High-Key Lighting